Namek/battle-tactics/README.md

-## Battle Tactics
+# Battle Tactics

-Turn-based game where units move between corners, peek and fire.
+Turn-based game prototype where units move between corners, peek and fire.

-# Rules
+## Rules

 There are 4 actions: